 Under UC, more people will be subject to conditionality than in the legacy benefits system.
 Some people may become subject to work-related conditions for the first time on claiming UC.
 This includes people previously only getting tax credits, who were not subject to any work-related requirements.

 The Citizens Advice website has a section people can use to find out which work-related activity group they’re in.

-Under UC, some self-employed claimants can be treated as if they earn the National Minimum Wage for the number of hours per week they are expected to work, even if they earn less than this amount.
-This is known as the Minimum Income Floor (MIF), and where it applies claimants’ UC payments will be lower than if calculated on the basis of their actual earnings.
-There is no equivalent of the MIF in tax credits.
+Under UC, some self-employed claimants can be treated as if they earn the National Minimum Wage for the number of hours per week they are expected to work, even if they earn less than this.
+This is called the Minimum Income Floor (MIF), and where it applies claimants’ UC payments will be lower than if calculated on the basis of their actual earnings.
+There is no MIF in tax credits.

 When to apply

 When someone needs to claim UC, it is usually best to claim as soon as possible, as it takes at least five weeks before the first payment is made.
 However, where someone is claiming because their job has ended, it may make sense to wait until they receive their final wages before claiming.
 If they don’t, the final payment of wages might reduce their first UC payment.
 The rules here can be complicated and someone in this situation may want to get specialist advice.